ZacBlanco/zacblanco.github.io/education/analytical-physics-124/notes.md

 > $$ P_2 - P_1 = -\rho g(y_2 - y_1) $$

-This equation tells us the difference in pressure to to a change in height, h of the pipe.
+This equation tells us the difference in pressure to a change in height, h of the pipe.

 ##### Bernoulli's Equation